Kalaam-Programming-Language/Kalaam/README.md

 ## Future plans

 - Right now, Kalaam is in it's early stage.
-Many programming languges took decades of team work to reach their God level
+Many programming languges took decades of team work to reach their God level.
+We go step by step.
-- Kalaam needs to have a usecase so that people can start building stuff with it like apps, websites, extensions, plugins etc.
+- Kalaam needs to have a usecase so that people can start building stuff with it like apps, websites, extensions, plugins.
+The usecase can be unique that suits well to the indian ecosystem.
+This will help us to move in a straight direction.
-- Sooner or later, we need a faster compilation process.
-That means Kalaam-compiler will have to be written in low level languages like c/c++.
+- Conside Kalaam as your own project, explore it and feel free to try out new ideas.

 ## Documentation

 To check out documentation visit [Documentation](https://www.kalaam.io/documentation).

+- Documentation needs a lot of work.
+I think short video tuts will really help insated of just overload of texts.

 ## Examples